-After a product (chemical or article) is produced and packed, you probably aim to deliver it to the client.
-There are certain duties you shall fulfil regarding content of hazardous substances in your product.
+After a product (chemical or article) is produced and packed, it is delivered to the customer, which can be another company in the manufacturing are or a distributor or retailer.
+There are certain duties to implement regarding content of hazardous substances in products.

-Your responsibilities depend whether the product is chemical or article and whether it is intended for another professional user (business) or a consumer.
-With regard to hazardous substances, the proper information is a key for risk management; therefore, your ability to communicate such information to your clients makes an important part of the product value in eyes of customers.
+Your responsibilities depend on whether the product is a chemical or an article and whether it is intended for another professional user (business) or a consumer.
+With regard to hazardous substances, proper information is a key for risk management; therefore, your ability to communicate such information to your customers is an important part of the product you sell.

-Producers of chemicals are responsible for safe packaging and labelling of a chemical according to CLP regulation[i], but content of certain substances is regulated by REACH regulation[ii] on authorisation (REACH, Articles 57, 58) and restrictions (REACH, Article 67) of certain substances.
+Producers of chemicals are responsible for safe packaging and labelling of a chemical according to the CLP regulation[i].
+The content of certain hazardous substances may be regulated by REACH[ii] regarding authorisation (REACH, Articles 57, 58) and restrictions (REACH, Article 67).

-If a chemical supplied to professional user is classified as dangerous or contains dangerous substances above certain limits, a safety data (Article 31, REACH) shall be provided, in other cases supplier shall communicate to the client the registration number of substances (ingredients of mixtures), authorisation or restriction provisions if relevant, and any other relevant information necessary for appropriate risk management (Article 32, REACH).
-Although this information is already submitted, in case you acquire any new relevant information for safe risk management you shall communicate down to customers (Article 34 REACH).
+If a chemical supplied to a commercial customer is classified as dangerous or contains dangerous substances above certain limits, a safety data sheet (Article 31, REACH) shall be provided.
+Chemicals for which no safety data sheet is required shall be provided with the REACH registration number (including for the ingredients of a mixture), conditions of any authorisation or restriction if relevant, and any other relevant information necessary for appropriate risk management (Article 32, REACH).
+This information must be kept up to date.

-In case the chemical can be classified as a dangerous good, rules for transportation of dangerous goods[iii], and safe storage shall be applied.
+If a chemical is a dangerous good, the rules for transportation of dangerous goods[iii], and safe storage shall be applied.
 In case you sub-contract another companies for such tasks you still shall ascertain that your business partner complies with legal requirements mentioned hereto.

 Producers of articles are obliged to comply with requirements regarding authorisation (REACH, Articles 57, 58) and restrictions (REACH, Article 67) of certain substances.
 If the article is intended for the general public, it must be safe[iv], but comply also with more specific requirements depending on product type, for example, electric and electronic equipment (ROHS[v]) or toys[vi].

-Your business client might ask you more information about your product (article) – a material declaration on content of hazardous substances content (for example, ROHS).
-The law does not regulate such requests but your ability to satisfy information needs of your client increases your competitiveness.
+Your commercial customers might ask you more information about your product (article) – a material declaration on content of hazardous substances content (for example, ROHS).
+Apart from a few examples (such as RoHS declaration or information on construction products), the law does not regulate such requests but your ability to satisfy (additional) information needs of your client increases your competitiveness.

-Depending on the product and clients, issuing voluntary declarations on your product (both - chemicals and articles), as well as joining voluntary ecolabeling schemes or product environmental declaration schemes might increase your competitiveness as well (more guidance for better product communication with your clients will be developed during this project and published here).
+Depending on the product and clients, issuing voluntary declarations on your product (both - chemicals and articles), as well as joining voluntary ecolabeling schemes or product environmental declaration schemes might increase your competitiveness as well.

 [i] Regulation (EC) No 1272/2008 on the classification, labelling and packaging of substances and mixtures (CLP Regulation)